dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     3. Otherwise, store `v` in `p`'s variable and the match succeeds.

+*   **Identifier**:

+    1. In a matching context, the same as a constant pattern whose constant expression is the identifier.

+    2. Else, the same as a variable pattern with the same identifier.

 *   **Parenthesized**: Match the subpattern against `v` and succeed if it matches.